Obama Commutes Chelsea Manning’s Sentence, Manning To Leave Prison in May

 Just because Manning has gotten clemency doesn’t mean Snowden is next.
 White House spokesperson Josh Earnest noted that Manning came forward and went through the military’s judicial process, while Snowden “fled into the arms of an adversary.”
 Snowden has been in Moscow since 2013, whereas Manning has been in prison at Fort Leavenworth, Kansas.

 Amnesty International said after the announcement of the commutation that Manning has “been denied critical and appropriate treatment related to her gender identity at various points during her incarceration.”
+Amnesty also called the commutation “overdue.”
+(Not everyone was as pleased.
+In separate statements, House Speaker Paul Ryan called the commutation “just outrageous,” while Senate Armed Services Committee Chairman John McCain described it as “a grave mistake that I fear will encourage further acts of espionage and undermine military discipline.”)

 Cartwright and Manning represent the two sides of the Obama administration’s attempt to cut down on leaks of classified information.
 Though campaigning on a promise of unprecedented transparency, Obama has aggressively prosecuted government officials who have disclosed classified information, carrying out more prosecutions under the Espionage Act for such crimes than all previous presidents combined.